swipswaps/prepd.orig/README.md

 To avoid this, many development teams turn to a PaaS service such as Heroku.
 This has limitations and only addresses the final deployment infrastructure.

-Prepd aims to address this by providing a 'convention over configruation' approach to provisioning infrastructure.
+Prepd aims to address this by providing a 'convention over configuration' approach to provisioning infrastructure.
 From local developer machines (vagrant running linux on the developer's laptop) to staging and production running a docker swarm cluster.